Linear Aggregation in Tree-based Estimators: Conclusion

 \section{Conclusion}

-In this paper, we have proposed three main changes to the core CART algorithm and explored their consequences in several examples.
-Specifically, our changes were focused on three main additions: introducing linear aggregation functions for prediction in the leaf nodes of the estimator, modifying the CART splitting algorithm to optimize the linear aggregation functions on each node resulting from the split, and adding a stopping criteria which limits further node creation when splitting would not increase the $R^2$ by a predetermined percentage.
+In this paper, we have proposed three main changes to tree-based estimators and explored their consequences in several experiments, real world data examples, and a runtime analysis.
+Specifically, our changes were focused on introducing linear aggregation functions for prediction in the leaf nodes of regression trees, modifying the splitting algorithm to efficiently find optimal splits for these aggregation functions, and adding a stopping criteria which limits further node creation when splitting would not increase the $R^2$ by a predetermined percentage.

-In order to explore these contributions, we analyzed the increase in predictive power over a range of data sets in Section \ref{section:simulationstudies}.
-Here we also highlighted the adaptivity of LRF as an estimator by using a wide range of node sizes and regularization parameters.
-We then noted how the linear aggregation leads to estimators that are much simpler to understand in Section \ref{section:interpretability}.
-We utilized the stopping criteria to build trees that have high performance as well as offer inference through both the selected splits and resulting regression coefficients.
+In 12 different prediction tasks, we found that these new estimators increased the predictive power and that they can adapt to the underlying local smoothness conditions of the data sets (Section \ref{section:simulationstudies}).
+We then illustrated in a real world experiment how these new algorithms lead to more interpretable estimators, and we demonstrated how a visualization of regression trees can be used to perform inference through both the selected splits and resulting regression coefficients in the leaves (Section \ref{section:interpretability}).

-We have already implemented a version of gradient boosting in the \forestry package, and we are very interested in evaluating the effect of linear aggregation on gradient boosting.
-We also believe that LRF can be less biased than the usual versions of RF, and we wonder whether it would improve nonparametric confidence interval estimation.
-Finally, we believe that the regression coefficients could be very informative and we would like to study statistical tests that can be used to determine whether the estimated coefficients for the leaves are statistically provably different.
+We have also implemented several tree-based estimators including, CART (as LCART), random forests (as LRF), and gradient boosting in the \forestry package.
+In future work, we are interested in extending these ideas to other estimators such as BART.
+We believe that LRF can be less biased than the usual versions of RF, and we wonder whether it would improve nonparametric confidence interval estimation.
+Finally, we believe that the regression coefficients could be substantively informative, and we would like to study statistical tests that can be used to determine whether the estimated coefficients for the leaves vary significantly across leaves.